catenax-ng/product-onboarding/argocd/README.md

 ### Create ArgoCD Project

-Create terraform manifests for the new product-team into a separate folder in this `argocd` folder and this will create per default a:
+Create terraform manifests for the new product-team into a separate folder inside the `argocd` folder and this will create per default a:

 - ArgoCD project
 - AVP-Secret